IFCA-Advanced-Computing/FAIR_eva/docs/installation.md

 # API deployment

-The FAIR EVA API can be deployed locally via Python or through a Docker container.
+FAIR EVA API can be deployed locally via Python or through a Docker container.

 ## Python-way